mathspp/mathspp/pages/02.blog/03.til/044.pyscript/item.md

 (which was presented to the world today, if I am not mistaken!) that I had to give it a try right away!

-For example, you opened this page, it loaded, and then it inserted a timestamp here:
+For example, you opened this page, it loaded, and then it inserted a timestamp here: <span id="py-script-target"></span>

-<p id="py-script-target"></p>
+(If the timestamp doesn't show right away, wait a couple of seconds.
+If it still doesn't show, take into account that the PyScript version I am using here has only been tested on Chrome.)

 This timestamp, which corresponds roughly to when the page finished loading, was put there by Python.